 Recommended lining fabrics: bemberg rayon, viscose batiste, lawn, and flannel.
 If you are using lawn or flannel for the body lining, bemberg rayon, viscose batiste or a slippery lining is recommended for the sleeves (like I used in my samples above).
 If you are splitting up the lining by using a lawn for the body and slippery rayon for the sleeves, for example, then I suggest finding fabrics that are 54″ (or wider) and you will only need 1 yard of each for the body and sleeves.

 Tricot is traditionally used for knits, but I always recommend it for light to medium weight woven apparel projects.
 You can read more about why in this post I wrote for Fabric.com here.
 Since this is a jacket, I felt like Heat’n Bond Q2432 Tricot Fusible was the best option since is it has slightly less stretch.
 This is the fusible interfacing that I have included in the trim kits.

 1. Zipper: This is the one trim that you absolutely need; the rest of the trims are highly recommended, but you can get away without them if you prefer.
 You will need one separating jacket zipper, #5 teeth size.
 I recommend the YKK brand.
-The recommended length is 26″ (66 cm) for sizes 0-6 or 28″ (71 cm) for sizes 8-18.
+The recommended length is 26″ (66 cm) for sizes 0-6, 28″ (71 cm) for sizes 8-18, or 30″ (76 cm) for sizes 20-30.
 You may need another zipper length depending on your pattern height adjustments.
 Some testers used a 2-way zipper for added mobility through the hips while sitting and I think it’s a great feature to add.

 Here are a few recommended zipper sources: Wawak, Zipper Stop, Zipper and Thread.